dvpatel/nginx_okta/README.md

 6. OpenID Connect Debugger for Okta authentication and access token generation.
 The access token is required as the client credential for the sample application service request.

-Item 3 - 5 are provided in a subproject:  auth-api, nginx-conf and rest-api.
+Software that addresses item 3 to 5 are provided in a subproject:
+- auth-api:  security workflow application
+- nginx-conf:  Nginx configuration for the intercepting filter and rest-api
+- rest-api:  rest-api application, sample watchlist

 ##  Client Request

-Users can invoke the sample application using curl or Postman:
+Users can invoke the sample application service using curl or Postman:

 ```
 curl -H “Authorization: Bearer <okta_access_token>” -kv https://localhost:8443/api/watchlist/1
 ```

-The token validation service in the web tier will validate the Okta access_token before processing the sample API request.
-On successful validation, watchlist will be returned to the client.
+On watchlist service request, the token validation service proxied by nginx will validate the Okta access_token before allowing access to the API request.
+Only a successful token validation, the watchlist will be returned to the client as a JSON object.

 To successfully run this example, the Nginx web server will need to be configured and running with auth_request module.
 Please refer to nginx documentation for installation and setup details.
 Also refer to nginx-conf subproject for sample configuration that includes auth_req and proxy_pass modules for the intercepting filter.